yizongk/WallpaperRotation/README.md

 Py script to periodically update your Wallpaper from a folder of images.
-Current support only windows 10 (Earlier version of windows may work, but not tested)
+Current support only windows 10 (Earlier version of windows may work, but not tested).
+Also may work in un-licensed Window (Windows that have not been activated), but not tested, if someone can confirm this, that would be great.

 config.json sample:
 ```